Revocable Living Trusts

 What is a pour over will for a living trust?

-Your attorney will probably include a pour over will to accompany your revocable living trust.
+Your attorney usually includes a pour over will to accompany your revocable living trust.
 This type of last will and testament names the trust as the beneficiary of assets you may not have put into your trust.
 The pour over will may also address some matters that you legally need to include in a last will and testament, rather than in a trust.

 You may miss transferring an asset to the trust for many reasons.
-Sometimes people omit assets because of simple error.
-Sometimes people don’t even know the asset existed, such as a surprise inheritance.
+Sometimes grantors omit assets because of simple error.
+Sometimes the grantor dooen’t even know the asset existed, such as a surprise inheritance.
 Other times, maybe the asset itself didn’t exist while you were alive.

-For example, if a vehicle accident causes your death, then you may have a legal claim that was not created until your death.
+For example, if a vehicle accident causes someone’s death, then the individual may have a legal claim that was not created until your death.
 A pour over will transfers probate assets to your trust to be distributed as you choose.

 Finally, the pour over can also address things Maryland law states you must include in a last will and testament, such as guardianship of any minor children.